paritytech/polkadot-sdk/docs/prdoc.md

     repo](https://github.com/paritytech/polkadot-sdk/blob/master/prdoc/.template.prdoc) simply providing a PR number
   - check the validity of one or more `PRDoc` files

+## `prdoc` cli usage

+The `prdoc` cli documentation can be found at https://github.com/paritytech/prdoc#prdoc

+tldr:
+- `prdoc generate <NNNN>`
+- `prdoc check <NNNN>`

+where <NNNN> is the PR number.

+## Pick an audience

+While describing a PR, the author needs to consider which audience(s) need to be addressed.
+The list of valid audiences is described and documented in the JSON schema as follow:

+- `Node Dev`: Those who build around the client side code.
+Alternative client builders, SMOLDOT, those who consume RPCs.
+   These are people who are oblivious to the runtime changes.
+They only care about the meta-protocol, not the protocol itself.

+- `Runtime Dev`: All of those who rely on the runtime.
+A parachain team that is using a pallet.
+A DApp that is using a pallet.
+These are people who care about the protocol (WASM), not the meta-protocol (client).

+- `Node Operator`: Those who don't write any code and only run code.

+- `Runtime User`: Token holders who don't run anything but are involved in the network

 ## Tips

 The PRDoc schema is defined in each repo and usually is quite restrictive.